Ravn-Tech/HyperTag/README.md

 Setup alias: `alias hypertag='python your/clone/path/hypertag/hypertag/hypertag.py'`

 ## Quickstart
 HyperTag offers a slick CLI but more importantly it creates a directory called ```HyperTagFS``` which is a file system based representation of your files and tags using symbolic links and directories.
+HyperTag recognizes a multitude of file types and groups them automatically together into folders, which can be found in ```HyperTagFS```.

 ## CLI Functions